mudigal-technologies/microservices-sample/README.md

 ### Service Registration

-In this example project, there are three services that could be deployed in any datacenters on the globe.
-During the initialization of a service, it would be registered to the discovery and registration server (which in our example is Hashicorp's Consul).
+During the initialization of a service, it would get registered to the discovery and registration server (which in our example is Hashicorp's Consul).

 ![alt tag](https://github.com/vmudigal/microservices-sample/blob/version-three/documents/sequence-diagram/microservices-sample%20(service%20registration%20sequence).png?raw=true)